gastonrieder/global-macro-database/pages/growth_story.md

 While these policies worked well for Japan and South Korea until the early 1990s, they eventually reached their limits.
 Growth models do not last forever, and it is important to adapt to changing circumstances.

-South Korea has arguably been able to adapt much better - it's managed to maintain an explosive growth trajectory over time.
+South Korea was able to adapt much better - it managed to maintain an explosive growth trajectory over time.
 In contrast, Japan plateaued for most of the 1990s and early 21<sup>st</sup> Century.

 <div style="padding: 15px; border: 1px solid #ddd; border-left: 5px solid #f0ad4e; background-color: #fcf8e3;">
   Click<a href="korea_japan_1990_crisis" style="background-color: #fffbe6; padding: 2px 6px; border-radius: 4px; font-weight: bold;">here</a>to see a detailed analysis of this divergence.